 Limit the Use of Subway Tiles

-Another intriguing way to use the subway tiles in your bathroom is around the wainscoting.
+Another intriguing way to use the subway tiles in your bathroom is around the wainscotting.
 Just limit the stacking of the tiles to only a specific height to create a sense of break and contrast between the upper and lower half of your bathroom.
 You can infuse an interesting paint color or wallpaper pattern on the top of this tile layout for a striking and visually appealing look.

 Use a Different Color and Pattern

 Want your bathroom to stand out?
 Well, it’s time that you try a different color and pattern to make the entire space speak your style and character.
 The herringbone pattern can be used throughout the dry and wet zone to typically embrace a sense of sophistication and elegance.
-Meanwhile, depending upon the size of your bathroom, choose a color that blends and makes your bathroom feel spacious and airy!
+Meanwhile, depending on the size of your bathroom, choose a color that blends and makes your bathroom feel spacious and airy!

 Play Bold and Dramatic